intro from laz and durb

 every race begins with a vision.

-as a race director, we do not have the idea of simply measuring out some distance and having runners come and cover it on foot.
+as race directors, we do not have the idea of simply measuring out some distance and having runners come and cover it on foot.

-we have a picture on our mind of the experience the runners will have.
+we have a picture in our mind of the experience the runners will have.

 and there are often other, subsidiary goals we hope to achieve.